Biometix/biometix.github.io/index/framework.md

     db[(Database)] --> log(Log)
 ```

 > BQAT API adds task management and storage on top of basic BQAT functionalities.
-It handles inputs in bulk as separate tasks, and save the output into backend database which can be accessed via restful API.
-I was designed to work as a backend container.
+It handles inputs in bulk as separate tasks, and saves the output into a backend database which can be accessed via RESTful API.
+It was designed to work as a backend container.

 ***